Jaynabergman/WETO_ddRAD/04_Filtering/07_Paralogs.md

 # Removing Paralogs

 ## Background
-Paralogs are two copies of the same region of the genome that occurr as a result of genome duplication.
+Paralogs are two copies of the same region of the genome that occur as a result of genome duplication.
 These events can duplicate small or large sequences in the genome.
 It is important to identify and remove reads that are likely mapping to a paralogous region in the genome.
 The main program that we will use is **ngsParalog** which finds reads based on coverage and heterozygosity that are positioned in likely paralogous regions of the genome.
 By running this program we will remove reads that are mapping to a paralogous region that is not included in the reference genome.

 However, there are multiple steps that are required before and after running **ngsParalog** inorder to identify and then remove these reads (see overview of steps below).